The 8th annual SciFi Film Festival returns to Sydney’s premier screening venue at Event Cinemas, George Street from September 23-26, 2021.

 3. The person submitting a film to SciFi Film Festival is ‘You’ or ‘Your’ and You agree that Your film may be screened at SciFi Film Festival event, if it is selected.

-4. We only accept films that have been produced during and after 2016
+4. We only accept films submissions that have been completed after 1 January 2019.

 5. All submission fees are non refundable.